avigewirtz/avigewirtz.github.io-/make/incremental-builds.md

 # Incremental Builds

 Recall the process by which multi-file programs are built.
 The source files are independently translated into object files.
 Then the resulting object files are linked, generating an executable.
+This underlying proxess rakes places regardless of which soecific commands ws use to build tje prohram.

 With this knowledge in mind, Consider two approaches to rebuilding a program after changes have been made to the source code: